SMaltin93/excel_functions/README.md

 ### 1. Prepare the Excel File:

 1. Place the Excel file(s) you want to process in the same directory as the script.
-2. The script will automatically list all `.xlsx` files in the directory, allowing you to select the one you wish to clean.
+2. The script will automatically list all `.xlsx` files in the directory.

 ### 2. Run the Script: